krishnakum88git/integ/src/pages/member-resources.md

     color, national origin, age, disability, or sex.
   - >-
     Please contact our Member Services number at 1.877-388-5195 for additional information (TTY users should call 711).
-Hours are Sunday through Saturday 8am to 8pm.
-NOTE - Between April 1 and September 30 Member Services hours for Saturday and Sunday will be operated by alternate technology.
+Hours are 8 am to 8 pm seven days a week from October 1 to March 31, and 8 am to 8 pm Monday through Friday from April 1 to September 30.
   - >-
     ATTENTION - If you speak Spanish, language assistance services, free of charge, are available to you.
 Call 1-877-388-5195 (TTY 711).
 ATENCIÓN - si